thirteen37/HHKB-Lite-2-Teensy/README.md

 ![PCB](images/pcb.png)

+Note that the Teensy should be mounted upside down, on the same side as the connectors.
+This is to save a couple of millimeters of space from the stacked height of the connectors.

+The Mini-USB plug that goes to the Teensy needs to be shaved down too, to save about 1mm of thickness.

 ## Parts

 * 1 [Teensy 2.0](https://www.pjrc.com/store/teensy.html)
 * 1 Molex Easy-On 14-pin 1.25mm pitch FFC connector 39-53-2145
 * 1 Molex Easy-On 8-pin 1.25mm pitch FFC connector 39-53-2085
+* 1/10" pitch thru-hole headers for Teensy
+* (White?)
+Mini-USB cable for Teensy

 ## Firmware